wintercms/docs/console/introduction.md

-`config:cache` | Create a cache file for faster configuration loading `config:clear` | Remove the configuration cache file `down` | Put the application into maintenance / demo mode `env` | Display the current framework environment `key:generate` | Set the application key
+`config:cache` | Create a cache file for faster configuration loading `config:clear` | Remove the configuration cache file `down` | Put the application into maintenance / demo mode `event:cache` | Discover and cache the application's events and listeners `event:clear` | Clear all cached events and listeners `event:list` | List the application's events and listeners `env` | Display the current framework environment `key:generate` | Set the application key
 `optimize` | Cache the framework bootstrap files